dcefram/Stupendous/README.md

 I don't plan to support older IE because those browsers will stay if websites still support it, even though those browsers are not maintained anymore.

+# Note:
+Version 2.0.0 will work only in Ghost 1.0.0.
+Please use earlier versions of this theme if you are using Ghost version 0.11.x.

 ## Contributing and Forking

 Just fork.
 Send pull requests.
 And/Or submit issues.